p55t/aws-intro-immersion/lab5-s3.md

     S3.
 One way to do that is to prefix your bucket names with your organisation\'s name.

-Bucket names must comply with the following requirements.
+>Bucket names must comply with the following requirements.

-Bucket names:
+>Bucket names:

--   Can contain lowercase letters, numbers, periods (.) and dashes (-)
+>-   Can contain lowercase letters, numbers, periods (.) and dashes (-)

--   Must start with a number or letter
+>-   Must start with a number or letter

--   Must be between 3 and 255 characters long
+>-   Must be between 3 and 255 characters long

--   Must not be formatted as an IP address (e.g., 265.255.5.4)
+>-   Must not be formatted as an IP address (e.g., 265.255.5.4)

 ***Note:** There might be additional restrictions on bucket names based on the region your bucket is in or how you intend to access the object.